NeuroCAD: The Next-Generation CAD Platform Built on Mathematics, Not Legacy

 Modular architecture.
 The kernel is organized into 13 crates with clear boundaries: SDF evaluation, constraint solving, e-graph optimization, BVH acceleration, mesh generation, and more.
 Each crate can be tested, benchmarked, and evolved independently.

-Manufacturing Governance: Enforced, Not Analyzed
+Manufacturing Governance: Governed, Not Bolted On

 Traditional DFM (design for manufacturing) works as a post-design check: you model the part, then run an analysis tool, then fix the violations, then re-analyze.
 This loop is slow and error-prone.